 Training slots last 90 minutes and you will only be charged for the use of the glider at the normal rates, in other words the launch fee and the time spent in the air.
 You will have the undivided attention of the duty instructor and first call on the glider during that time; it is then between you and your instructor how you divide that time between theory and practical instruction.
 After the training bookings have flown there's often time later in the day for extra flights but this does depend on any trial lesson bookings we have.
+On days when the weather isn't suitable we have a virtual reality glider simulator setup in the fuselage of an old glider which is as close as it gets to flying the real thing and certainly a useful training aid.

 It takes a team of people on the ground to get a glider into the air, and you are expected to help out at the launch point by retrieving gliders after they land, helping to position them for launching, signalling and log-keeping.
 While you do this, you will learn about handling gliders on the ground, and about the records which have to be kept.
 You will also be encouraged to come out in time to help get the equipment out at the beginning of the day, and learn how to check gliders for airworthiness each day and prepare them for flight.
 Your help at the end of the day to put everything away will also be appreciated.